PassPilot/PassPilot.com/README.md

 Check our FAQ page for more information about the application http://www.passpilot.com/#/faq

 ## Features added
+v1.8 - 01 Apr 2021 added "Passwords check" feature in the "Offline" section.
+Checks passwords strength, marks weak and reused passwords.

-βeta v1.7 - 07 Mar 2021 added "Save only application" feature in the "Save to file" card
+v1.7 (βeta) - 07 Mar 2021 added "Save only application" feature in the "Save to file" card

-βeta v1.6 - 05 Mar 2021 Initial publication of the application
+v1.6 (βeta) - 05 Mar 2021 Initial publication of the application

 ## Main features of the application